 - Hashimoto’s Disease

 As goiters enlarge with time, they can cause difficulty breathing, swallowing problems, or voice changes.
 At times, goiters need to be removed surgically.

+The primary treatment for almost all thyroid cancers is surgical removal or thyroidectomy.
+It is VERY important to have a surgeon who specializes in thyroid surgery performing these operations to lower risks of complications.
+Patients with thyroid cancer typically have an excellent prognosis after their operation.
 At times, patients will need therapy with radioactive iodine after surgery to treat their cancer.
 Long-term thyroid hormone replacement may also be necessary.

 Graves’ disease is an autoimmune process that causes the thyroid to overproduce thyroid hormone.
 It is more common in young women and can cause enlargement of the thyroid gland.
 Possible triggers for Graves’ Disease are thought to be viral or bacterial infection as well as a genetic link.